 The Industrial Revolution disrupted the need for large groups of people to live together close to their agricultural crops.
 People began traveling away from rural homes to work in the city and would spend their days in factories or offices.

 This migration, or rural exodus, vastly changed the landscape of medieval cities and agricultural communities.
 It created a high demand for houses close to where people worked.
-It also completely transformed the global economic landscape, which gave rise to social classes that began to determine how you lived.
+It also completely transformed the global economic landscape, giving rise to social classes that began determining how you lived.

 To put this in context, in 1750, before the Industrial Revolution in Britain, only about 15% of the population lived in towns or cities.
 By 1900, it was 85%.
 This meant that thousands upon thousands of people suddenly needed food and shelter in cities, which led to an outbreak of poverty.

-It gradually became the norm to live with family or people in the same class.
-Because we no longer needed to rely on communal living to prosper, we placed a higher value on privacy and individual success over group needs.
+Living with family or people in the same class gradually became the norm.
+Because we no longer needed communal living to prosper, we placed a higher value on privacy and individual success over group needs.

 The rise and fall of the nuclear family

 The nuclear family regained popularity after the industrial revolution stimulated the economy.
-Two-parent, child-centric households rose to popularity as economic booms gave way to higher wages.
-So, couples could now afford their own housing without needing to rely on extended family support.
+Two-parent, child-centric households became popular as economic booms gave way to higher wages.
+So, couples could now afford their housing without relying on extended family support.

 Also, healthcare was improving, meaning older generations could live more independently for longer, freeing up their children to flee the coup, so the speak.
 Thus, the middle class was born.

-These divided roles are still steeped in societal expectations to this day, though rapidly declining as the standard.
+These divided roles are still steeped in societal expectations, though rapidly declining as the standard.

 Today, people are choosing experiences over ownership.
-They are placing a higher value on figuring out who they are and what they want in life as opposed to instinctively accepting the societal expectations of the previous generation.
+They are placing a higher value on figuring out who they are and what they want in life instead of instinctively accepting the societal expectations of the previous generation.

 Types of coliving communities throughout history

-Now that we understand how people have colived over time, let’s take a look at a few real-life examples from the 19th century to today.
+Now that we understand how people have colived over time let’s look at a few real-life examples from the 19th century to today.

 Utopian Phalanstère communities

-In the 19th century, Charles Fourier wrote several books about his view of what an ideal society looks like.
+In the 19th century, Charles Fourier wrote several books about his view of an ideal society.
 In his world, workers would work for themselves on land owned by themselves.

-These societies were imagined as cohousing communities where there would be several individual homes or rooms built around large communal spaces.
-The collaborative homes were theorized to thrive when everybody equally participated in tasks, such as cooking and cleaning.
+These societies were imagined as cohousing communities with several individual homes or rooms built around large communal spaces.
+The collaborative homes were theorized to thrive when everybody equally participated in tasks such as cooking and cleaning.
 In these scenarios, group efforts overshadowed individual needs.

 In 1858, an iron stove manufacturer, Jean André Baptiste Godin, brought this concept to life.
-He built a cohousing community in Northern France that had a factory, interconnected family dwellings and shared communal spaces.
+He built a cohousing community in Northern France with a factory, interconnected family dwellings, and shared communal spaces.

-It was an homage to early agricultural communities where people lived, worked and socialized on their shared land together.
+It was an homage to early agricultural communities where people lived, worked, and socialized on their shared land.

 Central kitchen buildings

-The concept was that each family would have their own home, but no home would have its own kitchen.
-Rather, a centralized kitchen would exist somewhere throughout the community.
+The concept was that each family would have their own home, but no home would have its kitchen.
+Instead, a centralized kitchen would exist somewhere throughout the community.

 Contrary to community members participating in tasks together for the greater good of residents, maids would work in the kitchens and serve guests as if they were in a hotel.

-This concept gave rise to the idea of cohousing as a way to literally simplify, rather than socially enhance, day to day life.
+This concept gave rise to cohousing as a way to simplify day-to-day life rather than socially enhance it.

-At the turn of the 20th century in America, boarding houses gained popularity as they offered small rooms at low costs to renters.
+At the turn of the 20th century in America, boarding houses gained popularity as they offered renters small rooms at low costs.

 Boarding Houses were homes owned by individuals who rented out space to boarders.
-It was a great way for families to earn additional income under the guise of domesticity.
+It was an excellent way for families to earn additional income under the guise of domesticity.

-They arose out of an oversaturation of young people leaving home in their late teenage years and seeking independence.
-Ironically, families whose children had moved out would open up their homes to board other young adults.
+They arose from an oversaturation of young people leaving home in their late teenage years and seeking independence.
+Ironically, families whose children had moved out would open their homes to board other young adults.

-In essence, it gave children the opportunity to experience freedom, and it gave families the ability to earn more while still being able to enjoy taking care of others.
+In essence, it gave children the opportunity to experience freedom, and it allowed families to earn more while still enjoying taking care of others.

 Boarding House rates were also much lower than those of hotels.
 Society viewed them as socially acceptable ways to live post-departing your traditional family home.

-In Israel, people have been living together on settlements since the early 1900s.
-These coliving communities are founded upon agricultural ideals, as they arose out of a need to collectively grow food to sustain groups of people.
+In Israel, people have lived together in settlements since the early 1900s.
+These coliving communities are founded upon agricultural ideals, as they arose out of a need to grow food collectively to sustain groups of people.

-The members of these Kibbutz’s share everything and live in modest accommodations.
+The members of these Kibbutz share everything and live in modest accommodations.
 The sense of maintaining a strong community is valued above all.

 World wars and flatshares

-In the mid-1900s, world wars displaced a large number of people in affected societies.
+In the mid-1900s, world wars displaced many people in affected societies.
 Many people realized that living together was the best way to save money and combat loneliness.

-In Britain in the early 70s, more people rented their homes than bought them.
+In Britain's early 70s, more people rented their homes than bought them.
 While this trend sharply reversed in the ensuing decades, the rise of property prices in the 90s breathed new life into the movement.

-Young people from all different walks of life chose to live together in peace; rejecting the strict gender role-defining behaviors of their parents’ generation.
-Their governments were sending people to die in wars they didn’t believe in, so they formulated their own counterculture in defiance against anybody telling them how to live their lives.
+Young people from all walks of life chose to live together peacefully, rejecting the strict gender role-defining behaviors of their parent’s generation.
+Their governments were sending people to die in wars they didn’t believe in, so they formulated their counterculture in defiance against anybody telling them how to live their lives.